aws/s2n-tls/docs/USAGE-GUIDE.md

 ### Session Resumption Forward Secrecy

 In TLS1.2, the secret stored inside the ticket is the original session's master secret.
-Because of this, TLS1.2 session tickets are not forward secret, that is, compromising the session ticket key exposes both current and past sessions' encrypted data.
+Because of this, TLS1.2 session tickets are not forward secret, meaning that compromising the resumed session secret exposes the original sessions' encrypted data.

-In contrast, in TLS1.3 the stored secret is never directly used to encrypt data.
-Therefore, TLS1.3 session tickets are forward secret and compromising the session ticket key will not expose current and past sessions' encrypted data.
+In contrast, in TLS1.3 the secret stored inside the ticket is derived from the original session's master secret.
+Therefore, TLS1.3 session tickets are forward secret, meaning compromising the resumed session secret will not expose the original sessions' encrypted data.

 ### Keying Material Lifetimes in TLS1.2 and TLS1.3